bugulator/Minecraft-Server/README.md

 ~~~
 - Bedrock edition clients can join
 - Any client 1.19 - 1.19.3 can join (1.19.x)
-- Chat reporting / signatures have been disabled (For vanilla players as well!)
-- World border is 5000 blocks in every direction.
-May be updated in the future.
 - World is pre-generated to ensure minimal lag
 - Ground / unwanted entities are regularly cleared
 ~~~